Estadio El Collao

-El Collao Stadium is located on Calle Oliver in the city of Alcoy (Alicante), Spain.
-It is the ground of CD Alcoyano with a capacity of 4,850 spectators.
-The stadium was inaugurated on August 28, 1921.
+Estadio El Collao is a Stadium located in Calle Oliver in the city of Alcoy (Alicante), Spain.
+It is the home ground of CD Alcoyano with a capacity of 3,371 spectators.

 This stadium has hosted matches of the 1st division, 2nd division, 2nd division B, 3rd division, and regional levels.
 The pitch has a dimensions of 102 x 63 meters.